immutant/immutant.org/news/2013-10-28-hotrod-datomic.md

   []
   (try
     (db/init)
-    (job/schedule "counter" work, :every [2 :seconds], :singleton false) (catch Exception e
+    (job/schedule "counter" job, :every [2 :seconds], :singleton false) (catch Exception e
       (println "Check the transactor, retrying in 10 seconds") (future (Thread/sleep 10000) (start)))))</pre>

-We log and increment the counter in the `work` function.
+We log and increment the counter in the `counter.core/job` function.
 Note the job sets `:singleton false` so it'll run on all nodes in a cluster, introducing the potential for race conditions as multiple processes attempt to increment a shared counter.

 We naively assume any exception is due to the `transactor` not being around, so we log a warning, wait a bit, and retry.
 We do that in a